catchcoder/blindy.pi/README.md

 # Python libraries

-# How to add buttons and leds t Raspberry Pi
+# How to add buttons and leds to Raspberry Pi